seanwh94/FFXIV-Elemental-Raid-Macros/_static/fru/mitigation.en copy.md

     </td>
     <td>
       <ul>
+        <li>The tanks will be doing 6:2 Akh Morns, please refer to https://youtu.be/-VxtY77u_GU?t=616 for further details.</li>
         <li>H2 30s should be used <em>immediately</em> after the 2nd hit of Somber Dance so that it's back up for Crystallize Time.</li>
         <li>Targeted debuffs should be used on Usurper of Frost.</li>
       </ul>